department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 ## Rates if the Veteran died on or after January 1, 1993
 **Effective December 1, 2018**

-To find your total monthly payment amount, start with the **Basic rates** table below.
+To find your total monthly payment amount, start with the **Basic monthly payment rates** table below.
 Find the survivor status that applies to you.

-- **If you're the surviving dependent child of a Veteran, and the Veteran has no surviving spouse,** the rate to the right of your survivor status is your total monthly payment.
+- **If you're the surviving dependent child of a Veteran, and the Veteran has no surviving spouse,** the rate listed to the right is your total monthly payment.
-- **If you're the surviving spouse of a Veteran,** the rate to the right of your survivor status is your basic monthly payment.
+- **If you're the surviving spouse of a Veteran,** the rate listed to the right is your basic monthly payment.
 You may also be eligible for added amounts based on certain factors.
-Go next to the **Added amounts** table.
-Find any descriptions that are true for you, and add the amount to the right of each to your basic monthly payment amount.
+Go to the **Added amounts** table next to find any descriptions that are true for you.
+Add the amount listed to the right of each description to your basic monthly payment amount.
 This is your total monthly payment.

-### Basic rates for monthly payments
+### Basic monthly payment rates

 All rates in $ U.S. dollars
 | **Survivor status** | **Monthly payment** |